backslid ˈbak-ˌslid ; backslid or backslidden ˈbak-ˌsli-dᵊn ; backsliding ˈbak-ˌslī-diŋ

 Smokers who quit often backslide within a year.

-These example sentences are selected automatically from various online news sources to reflect current usage of the word 'backslide.'
-Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
-Send us feedback.
+These examples are programmatically compiled from various online sources to illustrate current usage of the word 'backslide.'
+Any opinions expressed in the examples do not represent those of Merriam-Webster or its editors.
+Send us feedback about these examples.

 Words at Play

 Skunk, Bayou, and Other Words with Native American Origins